lavininhamelo/operating-system-paging-simulation/README.md

 #### Project Specifications

-- System has the following hardware features: memory, disk, CPU, everything connected by a bus.
+- System has the following hardware features: Memory, Disk, CPU, everything connected by a bus.

 - In this system, the CPU has a single core.